mealypudding/Portfolio1/README.md

     - From the pages tab, navigate to the source section drop-down menu, select the main Branch
     - Once the main branch has been selected and saved, the page provided the link to the complete website.

-The live link can be found here - [project1](https://mealypudding.github.io/project-1/)
+The live link can be found here - [SUP NE](https://mealypudding.github.io/Portfolio1/)

+---

 ## Credits
- Content

  - To understand some syntax of markdown I used [aimeos-typo3](https://github.com/aimeos/aimeos-typo3/blob/master/README.md#composer).
 In particular the addition of a contents page to the readme.md

  - To color the instagram on hover I used [stackoverflow](https://stackoverflow.com/questions/37751375/instagram-new-logo-css-background)